 As a Student Guide at the Cantor Arts Center and Anderson Collection at Stanford University, you will be paid to give tours of the museums to the public, the university community, and K-12 audiences.
 You will be part of a team dedicated to public engagement and museum education.
 Student Guides develop public speaking and visual literacy skills, facilitate conversations about contemporary issues, and have the opportunity to interact with experts from a wide variety of disciplines.

 Student Guides learn about the role of museums in contemporary society, do art historical research, and learn best practices for engaging visitors in the museum space.
-Topics to be discussed include exhibition and object-based learning, gallery teaching, artistic processes, and K-12 education.
+Topics to be discussed include diversity, inclusion, and accessibility in museums, exhibition and object-based learning, gallery teaching, artistic processes, and K-12 education.

 Student Guides training requires the time commitment of a class.
-Training meetings are held every Monday afternoon of fall, winter, and spring quarters at the Cantor Arts Center and the Anderson Collection.
-Additional details about the 2021-2022 training schedule will be determined after the university announces plans for the coming academic year.
+Training meetings are held every Monday afternoon of fall, winter, and spring quarters at the Cantor Arts Center and the Anderson Collection, either on campus or virtually, depending on county and university health guidelines.

 Weekly attendance is required.
 Outside of weekly training meetings, Guides are expected to complete readings and short writing assignments, as well as do research as they develop their tours.